 The greenhouse effect can be a good thing; greenhouse gases (GHG) in our atmosphere trap heat, warm our atmosphere and keep our Earth at a comfortable (and inhabitable) 15 degrees.
-However, as more GHG are released the temperature in our atmosphere begins to rise, causing global warming and climate change.
+However, as more GHG is released, the temperature in our atmosphere rises, causing global warming and climate change.

-Increased industrial activity and energy consumption over the past two centuries have led to significantly higher levels of GHG being released into the atmosphere.
+Over the past two centuries, increased industrial activity and energy consumption have led to significantly higher levels of GHG being released into the atmosphere.
 This has seen a rise in temperatures of between 4 and 6 degrees between the last ice age and the start of the 20th century.

 It is hard to predict how this rise in temperature will affect our planet as natural processes and systems - such as the climate - are extremely complex.
-What we do know is that by cutting the amount of greenhouse gases we release into the atmosphere we can slow the rate of climate change and global warming.
+We know that by cutting the amount of greenhouse gases we release into the atmosphere, we can slow the rate of climate change and global warming.

-In Australia most of our GHG emissions come from burning fossil fuels for generating electricity for our homes, schools and industry.
+In Australia, most of our GHG emissions come from burning fossil fuels to generate electricity for our homes, schools and industry.
 Transport, deforestation, and agriculture are also large contributors.
-Saving energy and switching to renewable energy are two of the best ways to reduce our emissions.
+Saving energy and switching to renewable energy are two of the best ways to reduce our emissions